-CRITERIA ASSESSMENT Score Scale: vault.
-Much of this mate burial, and cover the t may be mobilized in th that suspended solids f The frequency of this i meters of soil will be excavated from the erial will be used to fill the grave after the top.
-A small percentage of this material ne event of rain.
-However, it is expected from the burial area will not leave the site. is not expected to be greater than 2 per eccessarily coincide with rain days.
-1 Affected Numbers: - 0 Secondary Effects - 0 Resilience - 0 Persistence: This effect will only occ ur during rains (hours) 1 Reversibility: - 0 Baseline change suggested a high pond ted to be very variable.
-Dry season data do load of ~18 mg/l.
-Run-offs to the pond grains to levels above the normal range. ected to settle out.
-2 Manageability manner, and that soil xcavation will be done in a controlled will be properly managed.
-Bare soils evegetated or covered.
-1 Uncertainty The likelihood of mobilimite will vary with the coincide. lization of suspended solids to the pond dence burials with rain.
-3 Acceptability: Generally acceptable vimeasures with implementation of proper mitigation Classification: NEGLIGIBLE 8.0
+CRITERIA ASSESSMENT Score meters of soil will be excavated from the terial will be used to fill the grave after the burial, and cover the top.
+A small percentage of this material 1 Scale: may be mobilized in the event of rain.
+However, it is expected • from the burial area will not leave the site. is not expected to be greater than 2 per week, which may not r ecessarily coincide with rain days.
+Affected Numbers: - 0 Secondary Effects - 0 Resilience - 0 Persistence: This effect will only occ cur during rains (hours) 1 Reversibility: - 0 The TSS load is expe cted to be very variable.
+Dry season data Baseline change suggested a high pon d load of ~18 mg/l.
+Run-offs to the pond 2 Dasenne change may elevate this durin g rains to levels above the normal range.
+2 However, fines are exp pected to settle out.
+It is expected that e excavation will be done in a controlled Manageability manner, and that soi I will be properly managed.
+Bare soils 1 should be tended and revegetated or covered.
+Uncertainty The likelihood of mob ilization of suspended solids to the pond 3 Oncertainty will vary with the coincidence burials with rain.
+5 Acceptability: Generally acceptable with implementation of proper mitigation measures Classification: NEGLIGIBLE 0.8